 Related: The 10 Best Travel Jeans

 6. Tight Pants

 You’ll be sitting in the airport and on the plane for hours—skinny jeans just aren’t practical.
 But that doesn’t mean you have to sacrifice style for comfort.
 Check out Kut from the Kloth jeans.
 They’re super-soft and mold to your shape for a slimming fit.
-The Mia Toothpick Skinny pants are a go-to for many travelers, too, and the brand also has colorful corduroys, boyfriend jeans, and other styles.
+A go-to for many travelers, the brand offers colorful corduroys, boyfriend jeans, and other styles.

 While flowing dresses seem effortlessly chic and easy to wear, they’re not ideal for the airport—particularly when it comes time to step into the metal detector and raise your arms (and especially if the dress is on the shorter side).
 Instead, opt for a flowy tunic and leggings.

 Regardless of whether or not it’s cold outside, the inside of a plane can get stuffy and uncomfortable—and even make you sick.
 Instead of a sweater, choose a cotton shirt, which is more breathable and comfortable.
 And if you’re concerned about getting cold, follow the golden rule of travel: always pack layers!